 We are a 2013 winner of the Irving J. Fain Social Action Award from the Religious Action Center of Reform Judaism.

 Calling Thoughtful Thursdays an “outstanding initiative,” the Fain Award Committee said they were inspired by the sense of community responsibility demonstrated by the program.
 They plan to highlight the award over the next two years to “serve as an inspiration to the greater Reform community and encourage others in our Movement to undertake similar initiatives.”
 They noted “the work of tikkun olam is our common endeavor, and that work merits respect and appreciation.”

-Congratulations to the Jewish community's Thoughtful Thursdays Committee chaired by Jamie Berger!
-Thank you to members of Achduth Vesholom, B'nai Jacob and the Fort Wayne Jewish Federation for their efforts, along with the Girl Scouts, key clubs, local businesses and college students who assist.
+Thank you to members of Achduth Vesholom and the Fort Wayne Jewish Federation for their efforts, along with those in our community who assist.
 We also appreciate our financial supporters, including the Dr. Harry W. Salon Foundation, individuals and groups.

 Many of our Brightpoint Head Start children who attend class at the Temple rarely have the opportunity to eat fresh fruits and vegetables.

 During the High Holidays in 2023 for a 13th year, we are raising funds to provide each of our Head Start families with a bag of delicious Honeycrisp apples from a local orchard.